nikolaihen/simple_text_field/README.md

 # Simple Text Field

 If you're like me, you don't like making forms in Flutter because of the unneccessary boilerplate and complexity related to Flutter's built-in TextFormField.
 Even setting a fixed height can be troublesome, and this is quite annoying especially when trying to follow a strict design which needs to be pixel perfect.
 Therefore I made this package to simplify all that by applying some default styling and functionality which is very common in most apps today (which can be enabled/disabled when needed).

-Core features and functionality that comes out of the box is:
+## Features and out-of-the-box functionality:

 - Set the height directly without the need to mess with the content padding while also respecting the font size
 - Add shadows directly as a parameter which behaves as you would expect, even when the text field rezises in response to validation errors etc.